SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 structure by using PyMOL[^PyMOL] alignment.
-If RMSD (root mean square deviation) value is very low, we regard two structures similar, which means the nanobody in our fusion-nanobody complex will theoretically function well.
+If RMSD (root mean square deviation) value is very low, we regard the two structures as similar, which means the nanobody in our fusion-nanobody complex will theoretically function well.

 #### Part 2: Yeast-20ipaD visualization
-We have successfully expressed the fusion protein-nanobody complex, which is Yeast-20ipaD.
+We have successfully expressed the fusion protein-nanobody complex, which is yeast-20ipaD.
-Here is the highest-scoring structure of Yeast-20ipaD (**Figure 1**).
+Here is the highest-scoring structure of yeast-20ipaD (**Figure 1**).

 <img src="https://static.igem.wiki/teams/4161/wiki/fig1-yeast-20ipad.png"
 />

-**Figure 1** | 3D structure of Yeast-20ipaD complex
+**Figure 1** | 3D structure of yeast-20ipaD complex

-Ramachandran plot of the above structure showed that 85.1% of residues are in the most favorite regions, and 11.9% are in the allowed regions; 1.9% of the residues are in the generously allowed regions and 1.1% in the disallowed regions.
+Ramachandran plot of the above structure showed that 85.1% of residues are in the most favorite regions, 11.9% are in the allowed regions; 1.9% of the residues are in the generously allowed regions and 1.1% in the disallowed regions.
 The Atomic-Z-score RMS is tested to be 1.536, which is a little bit out of range.
 A very good model would have a value close to 1.
-The percentage of the amino acids have scored >= 0.2 in the 3D/1D profile is 92.39%.
+The percentage of the amino acids that have scored >= 0.2 in the 3D/1D profile is 92.39%.
 The overall quality factor is 82.89, which is acceptable.
-ProSA calculated Z-score is -8.7, which falls in the range of scores typically found for experimentally determined (X-ray, NMR) structure for native proteins of similar size in
+ProSA calculated Z-score is -8.7, which falls in the range of scores typically found for experimentally determined (X-ray, NMR) structures for native proteins of similar size in the PDB database.
-PDB database.
 The calculated average energy over 40 residues is always under 0.
-Overall, the above structure can be regarded as a good model of Yeast-20ipaD.
+Overall, the above structure can be regarded as a good model of yeast-20ipaD.

 <img src="https://static.igem.wiki/teams/4161/wiki/fig2-alignment.png"
 />

-**Figure 2** | Alignment of 20ipaD between itself in complex and it's original structure.
+**Figure 2** | Alignment of 20ipaD between itself in complex and its original structure.

-The alignment between 20ipaD in the complex and 20ipaD's original structure shows that our complex can have good effect theoretically (**Figure 2**).
-The RMSD value is tested to be 0.807, which means the complex have little influence on the structure of 20ipaD.
+The alignment between 20ipaD in the complex and 20ipaD's original structure shows that our complex can have a good effect theoretically (**Figure 2**).
+The RMSD value is tested to be 0.807, which means the complex has little influence on the structure of 20ipaD.

 #### Part 3: Docking modeling

-Interaction imformation (binding sites) of 20ipaD and ipaD is found in the paper: ***Single-Domain Antibodies Pinpoint Potential Targets within *Shigella*
+Interaction information (binding sites) of 20ipaD and ipaD is found in the paper: ***Single-Domain Antibodies Pinpoint Potential Targets within *Shigella*
 Invasion Plasmid Antigen D
 of the Needle Tip Complex for Inhibition of Type III Secretion***[^Binding].
-Since the alignment shows that the 20ipaD in complex is almost the same with it's original structure, we can default the binding sites unchanged.
-Below is the binding sites between 20ipaD and ipaD (**Figure 3**).
+Since the alignment shows that the 20ipaD in the complex is almost the same as its original structure, we can default the binding sites unchanged.
+The following figure contains the binding sites between 20ipaD and ipaD (**Figure 3**).

 <img src="https://static.igem.wiki/teams/4161/wiki/fig3-binding-positions.png"